3 Ways to Downgrade macOS Ventura to Monterey, Big Sur, or Earlier

 - macOS High Sierra 10.13: System Requirements

 Here are the download links for different macOS versions.
 Please open them in the Safari browser:

 Part 3.
 Create Your Bootable Installer

-Now you have prepared the external drive and macOS installer.
-Let's create your bootable installer.
+Now that you have the external drive prepared and the macOS installer ready, let's proceed with creating your bootable installer.

 Connect your formatted hard drive to your Mac.